 There are three default account types: Lite, Essential and Pro.

-As an administrator, we can the default account types by navigating to Administration > Account Types.
+As an administrator, we can see these default account types by navigating to Administration > Account Types.

 Here we see the three default types, description and can also create a new custom account type: